 The easiest route, of course, is to buy pureed pumpkin.
 Otherwise, look for pumpkins with firm and smooth orange skin and that feel heavy for their size.
 Avoid pumpkins with cracks and bruises.
 Whole pumpkins can be kept in a cool, dry place for several months.

-These pumpkin blondies are quintessential fall.
-They are thick, chewy, and soft all at the same time.
-They have the perfect hint of pumpkin spice and chocolate in every bite.
-If you’re only going to make one pumpkin recipe this fall, this is it.
+These pumpkin muffins are quintessential fall, but with the volume turned up.
+They’re soft, light, and have the perfect hint of pumpkin spice and cinnamon in every bite.
+Bonus: These muffins are completely gluten- and dairy-free.
+So if you’re only going to make one pumpkin recipe this fall, this is it.

 How to Buy Spaghetti Squash